 - Additional aviation specific information like Current location, Flight information, flight authorization specific information, location (latitude, longitude, altitude) of the UAV controller etc.

-PDU session (PDN connection in EPC) establishment for C2 communication is continued only after the USS/UTM has successfully authenticated/authorized the UAV/UAVC.
+PDU session (PDN connection in EPC) establishment for C2 communication is continued only after the USS/UTM has successfully authenticated/authorized the UAV.
 The authorization data is also provided to the 3GPP network.

-The 3GPP system or the USS/UTM may initiate a re-authentication/re-authorization of the UAV/UAVC at any point of time.
+The 3GPP system or the USS/UTM may initiate a re-authentication/re-authorization of the UAV at any point of time.

 The USS/UTM may at any point revoke the authorization, forcing 3GPP network to tear down the PDU session or change the ACL associated with the PDU Session for C2 to e.g. remove the UAVC IP address from the list of authorized IP address and e.g. replace it with the IP address of a TPAE.